⇒ With great power comes great responsibility…

 Stands for Virtual Private Network, and refers to an encrypted network on the Internet, which allows a company whose premises are geographically dispersed to communicate and share documents in a completely secure manner, as if they were all connected in a local area network.

-Web means Internet and refers to all the interconnected networks that run across the whole world and connect computers together in the manner of a spider web.
+Web is the most common Internet network and refers to all the interconnected networks that run across the whole world and connect computers together in the manner of a spider web.

 Surfing the Web means : browse the Internet.